Methods of Model Order Reduction (MOR)

 Registration

-The course MOR will take place in SoSe 2024 as face-to-face sessions, supported by digital elements via Microsoft Office 365 / Teams.
+The course MOR will take place in SoSe 2025 as online sessions via Microsoft Office 365 / Teams.
 To take part in the course you have to join the "Methods of Model Order Reduction" team using the team code duwe51f.

 Instructions for using Microsoft Teams .